mylesmmurphy/prettify-ts/README.md

 ## Developer Notes

-This README is for Development of Prettify.
+This README is for Development of Prettify TS.
 The VSCode Extension README can be found [here](./packages/vscode-extension/README.md).

 ## Scripts